SEO Automation with AI: Tools, Agents & Strategies 2026

 Link Building & Outreach

 Tools like Pitchbox, BuzzStream, or Hunter.io automate the prospecting phase: They find relevant websites, extract contact emails, personalize outreach templates, and track responses.
-Some systems use AI to evaluate websites (Domain Authority, traffic, relevance) and only contact the most promising ones.
+Some systems use AI to evaluate websites (domain authority, traffic, relevance) and contact only the most promising ones.

 The tool landscape is fragmented.
 No single tool covers all automation scenarios.
 Most SEO teams use a tech stack of 5-8 tools.
 Here are the categories and leading solutions: